NBISweden/IgDiscover-legacy/docs/guide.rst

 Columns:

+count
-* count: How many copies of input sequence this query sequence represents.
+    How many copies of input sequence this query sequence represents.
 Copied from the ``;size=3;`` entry in the FASTA header field that is added by ``VSEARCH -derep_fulllength``.

+V_gene, D_gene, J_gene
-* V_gene, D_gene, J_gene: V/D/J gene match for the query sequence
+    V/D/J gene match for the query sequence

+stop
-* stop (yes/no): whether the sequence contains a stop codon
+    whether the sequence contains a stop codon (either “yes” or “no”)

-* productive
+productive

+V_covered, D_covered, J_covered
-* V_covered, D_covered, J_covered: percentage of bases of the reference gene that is covered by the bases of the query sequence
+    percentage of bases of the reference gene that is covered by the bases of the query sequence

+V_evalue, D_evalue, J_evalue
-* V_evalue, D_evalue, J_evalue: E-value of V/D/J hit
+    E-value of V/D/J hit

-* FR1_SHM, CDR1_SHM, FR2_SHM, CDR2_SHM, FR3_SHM, V_SHM, J_SHM: rate of somatic hypermutation (actually, an error rate)
+FR1_SHM, CDR1_SHM, FR2_SHM, CDR2_SHM, FR3_SHM, V_SHM, J_SHM
+    rate of somatic hypermutation (actually, an error rate)

+V_errors, J_errors
-* V_errors, J_errors: Absolute number of errors (differences) in the V and J gene match
+    Absolute number of errors (differences) in the V and J gene match

+UTR
-* UTR: Sequence of the 5' UTR (the part before the V gene match up to, but not including, the start codon)
+    Sequence of the 5' UTR (the part before the V gene match up to, but not including, the start codon)

+leader
-* leader: Leader sequence (the part between UTR and the V gene match)
+    Leader sequence (the part between UTR and the V gene match)

-* CDR1_nt, CDR1_aa, CDR2_nt, CDR2_aa, CDR3_nt, CDR3_aa: nucleotide and amino acid sequence of CDR1/2/3
+CDR1_nt, CDR1_aa, CDR2_nt, CDR2_aa, CDR3_nt, CDR3_aa
+    nucleotide and amino acid sequence of CDR1/2/3

+V_nt, V_aa
-* V_nt, V_aa: nucleotide and amino acid sequence of V gene match
+    nucleotide and amino acid sequence of V gene match

-* V_end, VD_junction, D_region, DJ_junction, J_start: nucleotide sequences for various match regions
+V_end, VD_junction, D_region, DJ_junction, J_start
+    nucleotide sequences for various match regions

-* name, barcode, race_G, genomic_sequence: see the following explanation
+name, barcode, race_G, genomic_sequence
+    see the following explanation

 The UTR, leader, barcode, race_G and genomic_sequence columns are filled in the following way.